subnub/myDrive/readme.md

 - PASSWORD (Required): Sets the JWT password.
 - DB_TYPE (Required): Sets the Database Type, options include s3/mongo/fs.
 - NODE_ENV (Required): Must be set to 'production'.
 - SSL (Optional): Enables SSL, place certificate.crt, certificate.ca-bundle, and certificate.key at the root of the project.
+Set this to 'true'
 - KEY (Optional): Encryption key for data, this is not recommended, please use the built in webUI for setting the key.
-- DOCKER (Optional/Required): Sets the server to use docker, set this to true.
+- DOCKER (Optional/Required): Sets the server to use docker, set this to 'true'.
 - FS_DIRECTORY (Optional/Required): Sets the directory for file data on the file system.
 - S3_ID (Optional/Required): Sets the Amazon S3 ID.
 - S3_KEY (Optional/Required): Sets the Amazon S3 Key.
 - S3_BUCKET (Optional/Required): Sets the Amazon Bucket.
 - ROOT (Optional): Uses a filesystem path, is used for storage space.
 - URL (Optional): Allows to specify URL to host on, this is usually not needed.
-- USE_DOCUMENT_DB (Optional): Enables documentDB, this is experimental.
+- USE_DOCUMENT_DB (Optional): Enables documentDB, this is experimental, set this to 'true'.
-- DOCUMENT_DB_BUNDLE (Optional): Enables SSL with documentDB.
+- DOCUMENT_DB_BUNDLE (Optional): Enables SSL with documentDB, set this to 'true'.
-- BLOCK_CREATE_ACCOUNT (Optional): Blocks the ability to create accounts.
+- BLOCK_CREATE_ACCOUNT (Optional): Blocks the ability to create accounts, set this to 'true'.

 Client Environment Variables